syncfusion-content/wpf-docs/wpf/ChromLessWindow/Getting-Started.md

-   > Note: All the templates should be written in App.xaml file only.
+   N> All the templates should be written in App.xaml file only.